 If the discharge from testing falls in part or in total on the roof of the building, adequate permanent drainage shall be available so that no damage will occur at 110% of the design flow.
-In such cases, the building's designer shall provide the HSC with written notification that the roof guttering system can cater for the expected testing flows.
+In such cases, a written statement from the designer of the building stating that the roof guttering system will cater for the expected testing flows shall be provided to the HSC.